Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 For containers running on top of VMs, essentially it is the same to the Azure case, where the MPD and plugin have been setup and running in VM.

-Example how a ubuntu host of containers configurates the plugin
+Example how a ubuntu host of containers configures the plugin

 .. code-block:: bash